Asian markets lower on virus worries after Wall Street slips - NewsBreak

 Asian markets lower on virus worries after Wall Street slips

-BEIJING — (AP) — Asian stock markets followed Wall Street lower on Tuesday as jitters about the spread of the coronavirus's delta variant dented enthusiasm about strong corporate profits.
+BEIJING — (AP) — European stocks opened higher Tuesday while Asian markets declined as jitters about the spread of the coronavirus's delta variant in China and the United States dented enthusiasm about strong corporate profits.

-Investors looked ahead to U.S. jobs data due out this week for signs of the health of the world's biggest economy.

 Investors were encouraged by unexpectedly strong U.S. earnings but are more uneasy as China, the United States and other governments try to stop the spread of the more contagious delta variant.